ldevernay/SOS2/README.md

 ### Branches
 There three branches :
-* master : code which is deployed in production.
+* master : code which is deployed in production [none yet].
-* staging : code which is deployed in pre-production to be tested.
+* staging : code which is deployed in pre-production [-> Heroku] to be tested.
 * dev : the branch for all contributors to push on.